266 Comments

 Expand full comment

-Dan G's avatar
+Dan Groshev's avatar

 This is a neat illustration of a disinformation campaign landing incredibly well across the political spectrum.
 Somehow Americans are primed to believe that people end up in jail for minor transgressions here, even people like you with plenty of intellectual integrity to issue corrections.
 I don't know why this particular campaign landed so well, and I haven't seen this phenomenon analysed yet.